• Taste: smooth, sweet & floral • Aroma: gardenia & milk • Mouthfeel: creamy & smooth

 A GABA tea must have at least 150 mg of gamma-Aminobutyric acid for every 100 grams of tea leaves.
 Today, the biggest producers of this tea are in Taiwan, and they primarily produce GABA oolong tea.

 We can also receive GABA from regular teas, not only from special GABA-rich tea.
 The L-theanine that we find in tea aids the body in its gamma-Aminobutyric acid production.
 Having this component in our bodies is vital for keeping both physical and emotional balance.

 We call teas that grow in the Wuyi Mountains of Fujian Province, China, Wuyi Rock Oolong, Cliff Tea, or Yancha.
-Wuyi teas are a unique type of Chinese Oolong.
+Wuyi tea is a unique type of Chinese Oolong.

 Rock Tea is called that because it grows in this rocky, mountainous area and inherits an unmistakable "rocky" taste, thanks to the soil rich in minerals.

 Popular varieties of Wuyi rock tea are Da Hong Pao, Shui Xian, Shui Jin Gui, Bei Dou, Rou Gui, and Tie Luo Han.
 It is incredibly delicious and, at times, rare tea.

 Dancong means "single bush" or "single thicket".
 This type of oolong grows in the Phoenix Mountains of Guandong, China.
 But don't expect to see a small tea bush.
 Dancong tea comes from tea trees.
 It makes collecting leaves from such trees much harder, as farmers have to climb up the branches.
 The trees are often wild or semi-wild and are decades old.
 The older trees, with a strong root system, are called Lao Cong.